Preparing for an assessment to the NSQHS Standards

 Health service organisations are required to participate in an external assessment by an approved accrediting agency to verify that they have met each of the actions in the NSQHS Standards.
 The timing and requirements of the assessment will be determined by the selected accrediting agency but usually include the submission of a self-assessment followed by an onsite survey or audit.

 Health service organisations should only undergo external assessment once they are satisfied that sufficient evidence is available for verification and that all NSQHS Standards have been met.
-However, sufficient time should be allowed to ensure any remedial action can be completed prior to the expiry of the current accreditation award.
+Health service organisations should commence planning for reaccreditation assessments at least six month prior to the expiry of their current accreditation award.
+This will allow sufficient time to ensure any remedial action can be completed prior to the expiry of the current accreditation award.